Z3Prover/PerformanceTest/README.md

 configuration.

 The `SummaryName` property determines which timeline and records are downloaded from the `summary` blob container.
 Default is `Z3Nightly`.
 Then the application filters only those experiments of the `experiments` table that are listed in the timeline.

+See also [secrets](#secrets) for more information about access configuration.

 ### Timeline and records builder

-The .NET application `/src/Summary` allows to compute timeline entry and records for an experiment and then either append or replace corresponding row in a given [summary blob](#summaries).
+The .NET application `/src/Summary` allows to compute timeline entry and records for an experiment and then either append or replace corresponding data in a given [summary blob](#summaries).
 If the given experiment is missing, the program fails.

 Settings for the program should be edited in the `Summary.exe.config` file.
+See also [secrets](#secrets) for more information about configuration.

 For example, following command updates or adds summary for the experiment 100 in a blob `Z3Nightly.zip` of the container `summary`: